Explore The Difference Between CBSE and ICSE: ICSE Vs CBSE

 Overview of ICSE

 Difference Between CBSE and ICSE ( CBSE Vs ICSE)

 So, now that you have seen a general overview of both the boards CBSE Vs ICSE, here we will now take a look at the various differences between these two boards.
 Analyzing both the boards, on the basis of their pros and cons will help the students as well as the parents to make a more informed decision as regards to the school.

 CBSE Vs ICSE Pedagogy

 How about a comparison between the CBSE pedagogy and ICSE pedagogy?
 Both the boards are rigid in accepting children into its fold and switching over from ICSE to CBSE is allowed, only if the parent has moved to a new place, recently.
 Otherwise, they prefer to take in children for 12th only if they have previously done the `1-10 under CBSE board itself.
 However, if you do get in, competitive exams become easier for you, as the focus of CBSE board is to give you a strong foundation.
 Now, with ICSE on the other hand, focus is more on project and lab work, this is the reason why 20% of the marks allotted are from internal assessment.
-Meanwhile, the curriculum also differs in that CBSE curriculum is more organized going in a flow, while ICSE syllabus is focused more on details.
+Meanwhile, the curriculum also differs in that CBSE curriculum is more organized going in a flow, while ICSE syllabus is focused more on details and application based learning.
 Therefore, parents can compare and see what works best for their child.

 CBSE Vs ICSE Syllabus